 - An underpinning of diversity, equity & inclusion in everything we do through our culture at Chemring

-Everything we do is underpinned by our culture at Chemring.
-As a group of companies, we embrace what ties us together and respect what differentiates us.
-Out principle of Global Voice, Local Accent defines the approach to investing in our people to bring the best of our corporate programmes in areas such as talent, development and a focus on engagement whilst ensuring our businesses bring their local unique customs and practices to empower their workforce.
+We are proud of our values-based culture and the areas of Safety, Excellence and Innovation are the focus of everything we do.
+As a group of companies we leverage value through embracing what ties us together and respecting what differentiates us.
+Our principle of Global Voice, Local Accent defines the approach to investing in our people to bring the best of our corporate programmes whilst ensuring our business units bring their local unique customs and practices to engage and empower the workforce.

 Our Population

-Each and every business unit has a focus on the skills it needs from its workforce to meet our customer commitments.
-Additionally, their focus continues to be on the diversity of the talent coming into our organisation to ensure we have a healthy and vibrant mix of backgrounds, experiences and perspectives to bring innovative ideas and support a mindset of continuous improvement.
+Our business units each have an individual focus on the skills and talent it needs, as well as a clear understanding of its local talent markets, and, with that, a focus on building a truly diverse workforce.
 Chemring strives for diversity on a broad basis including gender, age, background, education, disability, neurodiversity and nationality (within the constraints of our regulatory requirements) and this diversity brings a more agile, engaged and higher-performing workforce.

 Our talent pipelines

-Our focus on talent also extends to supporting the pipelines of talent to move through our organisation.
+Our focus on talent also extends to supporting the pipelines of talent moving through our organisation.
 Our talent assessment activities are centred around the need to plan and develop to solve today’s challenges and tomorrow’s opportunities.
-We actively seek how to create opportunities for those experiences to be gained by our talent before they are needed.
+We actively seek ways to create opportunities for our talent to gain those experiences before they are needed.

 Leadership and capability development